ploubser/mcollective-puppetdb-discovery/README.md

  * discovery.puppetdb.host - The hostname of the PuppetDB server.
 Defaults to localhost
  * discovery.puppetdb.port - The unencrpyted HTTP __or__ SSL port your PuppetDB server listens on.
 Defaults to 8080
  * discovery.puppetdb.use_ssl - Enable using SSL.
 Defaults to false
+ * discovery.puppetdb.use_krb - Enable using Kerberos.
+Defaults to false

 The following settings should only be configured if you are using SSL communications.
 They will all be disabled by default.